geonetwork/doc/en/api/the-geonetwork-api.rst

 GeoNetwork API
 ##############

-The draft GeoNetwork API is described on the page http://localhost:8080/geonetwork/doc/api/ .
+The draft API for Geonetwork 3.2.x and later is described on the page http://localhost:8080/geonetwork/doc/api/ .